Pavement Licences

 How much do applications cost?

-The fee for a Pavement Licence issued by Erewash Borough Council is £100.
+The fee for a Pavement Licence issued by Erewash Borough Council is under review.
+Plese contact the licensing section.

 How long are pavement licences valid for?